-Chapter 9: The Benefits and Risks of Zephyr® Valves
+Chapter 8: The Benefits and Risks of Valves

-In clinical trials, patients treated with Zephyr Valves were compared to patients on standard medical care (COPD medications plus pulmonary rehabilitation and oxygen, if required).
+In clinical trials, patients treated with endobronchial valves were compared to patients on standard medical care (COPD medications plus pulmonary rehabilitation and oxygen, if required).

-Zephyr Valve Treated Patients Were Found to:
+Endobronchial Valve Treated Patients Were Found to:

-- Breathe easier and have improved lung function - Be able to do more exercise and walk further - Be able to do more daily life activities, such as walking, bathing, and gardening - Enjoy a better quality of life with more energy - Feel more confident leaving their home
+- Breathe easier and have improved lung function - · Be able to do more exercise and walk further - Be able to do more daily life activities, such as walking, bathing, and gardening - Enjoy a better quality of life with more energy - · Feel more confident leaving their home

-Complications of endobronchial valve treatment can include, but are not limited to:
+Complications of endobronchial valve treatment can include, but are not limited to, pneumothorax, worsening of COPD symptoms, pneumonia, dyspnea, and, in rare cases, death.

-- Pneumothorax

-- Worsening of COPD symptoms

-- Pneumonia

-- Dyspnea

-- In rare cases, death

-Chapter 10: Frequently Asked Questions
+Chapter 9: Frequently Asked Questions